rncoursera/GettingAndCleaningDataAssignment/CodeBook.md

 5. STANDING
 6. LAYING
 </pre>

-Each entries report x,y,z mean and standard deviation from multiple type of sensors and motions.
+Each entries report 66 values that represents x,y,z mean and standard deviation from multiple type of sensors and motions.